-Throughout the global developing and developed regions, the need for specialized satellite-enabled communication platforms is on the rise.
+Throughout the developing and developed regions around the globe, the need for specialized satellite-enabled communication platforms is on the rise.
 Specific network criteria is diversified by the client served, but all require advanced equipment and services.
 Therefore, we asked some of the industry’s top executives the following question:

 Gary Hatch, CEO